good-lly/gdpr-documents/data-access/en/GDPR data access.md

    personal data inappropriately, or if you are unable to determine this, of any customers, in the past twelve months.
    c.
-Please advise as to what training and awareness measures you have taken in order to ensure that employees and contractors are accessing and processing my personal data in conformity with the General Data Protection Regulation.
+Please advise as to what training and awareness measures you have taken to ensure that employees and contractors are accessing and processing my personal data in conformity with the General Data Protection Regulation.

 Finally, I would like you to be aware at the outset, that I anticipate reply to my request within one month as required under Article 12 GDPR, failing which I will be forwarding my inquiry with a letter of complaint to the relevant data protection authorities.
-In case you will not be able to respond to my request within specified date and will, under the GDPR provided measures, be aiming to prolong such term because of the complexity of my request, please respond to my questions in the maximum possible extent during the original one month term.
-Should you require any additional information from myself in order identify me as the subject of data being processed by you, please contact me immediately.
+If you will not be able to respond to my request within the specified date and will, under the GDPR provided measures, be aiming to prolong such term because of the complexity of my request, please respond to my questions in the maximum possible extent during the original one month term.
+Should you require any additional information from myself to identify me as the subject of data being processed by you, please contact me immediately.

 Yours Sincerely,